ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-Solutions/ac-solutions.md

 More information about Business Central can be found on our [website ACDynamics365.cz](https://www.acdynamics365.cz/aplikace/provoz-mensi-firmy).

-**Deploying Microsoft Dynamics 365 Business Central from AUTOCONT is easy and fast with a wide range of extension modules and industry solutions.**
+**Implementing Microsoft Dynamics 365 Business Central from AUTOCONT is easy and fast thanks to a wide range of extension modules and industry solutions.**

 ## AUTOCONT EXTENSION MODULES